mementomori16/hieroglyph-code/README.md

 Custom Carousels: The application includes dynamic carousel components for both the homepage, which showcases products, and a dedicated client testimonials section.
 The testimonials carousel features client images, names, professions, and a read more button for extended content.

 Functional Contact Page: A dedicated page with a fully functional contact form to facilitate client communication.

+Architecture 🏛️
+The application uses a hybrid architecture to manage and display its content.

+Data Source: All product and text-based information is stored in a structured, local .ts file.
+This allows for quick and efficient access to data without a full backend database.

+API Usage: The application makes API calls to a separate, external server to retrieve image assets.
+It uses direct links to dynamically fetch and display product images within the carousels, galleries, and product cards.
+This approach separates data from assets, creating a lightweight and efficient front-end.

+Dynamic Rendering: The app's logic dynamically combines the local product data with the API-fetched image links to render the complete user interface.

 Technology Stack 🛠️
 The application is built using a modern and efficient technology stack.